-Kekova - Simena Ancient City Located between Kaş and Demre districts, 195 km southwest of Antalya, ancient Simena is now known as Kaleköy.
-This Lycian coastal city was inhabited from the fourth century BCE to present day.
-The only ruin that remains intact is a castle that offers the best views of Kekova and its surroundings.
-The Kekova region comprises the island of 7.4 kilometers and 500 meters away from shore, right across Simena, Simena (Teimiussa), Aperlai Pier (Sıçak İskelesi), Aquarium Bay (Akvaryum Koyu) and Gökkaya Bay (Gökkaya Koyu).
-The northern shore of Kekova Island (Kekova Adası) overlooking Simena is full of traces of the civilizations that was submerged in ancient earthquakes.
-Whether it be stone stairs, house ruins, pier ruins, or half in and half out on a rock extending into the depths 4-5 meters in sea water, you can see reminders of what used to be.
-Simena is located on the opposite side of Kekova Island and accessorized with various parts from its deep past like a road perched among small islands.
-Simena, an ancient Lycian sunken city located in Kekova Bay in south-west Turkey, is often referred to as the sunken city of Simena.
-Simena was once a small fishing village and later became home to the Knights of Rhodes (formerly John’s Knights).
-The ancient city of Simena was once made up of two parts: an island and a coastal part on the mainland.
-Kaleköy, or "castle village", is located on the mainland where fishing boats and structures peacefully coexist with ruins from many eras.
-The top of the village is dominated by a well-preserved castle built partially on ancient Lycian foundations.
-Inside the castle is the smallest amphitheatre in Lycia, and at the eastern end of the village, there’s a necropolis with some nice sarcophagi overlooking the sea surrounded by old olive trees. .
-Near the harbor of Kaleciköy is another ancient sarcophagus that's popped up from the water.
-Across the bay, along the island are some half submerged ruins of Simena, an old town from 2nd century AD due to terrible earthquakes.
-Half of the houses are underwater as well as steps leading down into it.
-You can also see foundations and old ports below sea level too.
+Kekova - Simena Ancient City Kaleköy, formerly known as ancient Simena, is a Lycian coastal city located between the districts of Kaş and Demre, approximately 195 km southwest of Antalya.
+The city has been inhabited since the fourth century BCE and remains so to this day.
+Although only one ruin, a castle, is still intact, it provides stunning views of the Kekova region and its surroundings.
+The Kekova region includes several notable sites such as the island of Kekova, which is 7.4 kilometers away from the shore and located directly across from Simena.
+Other sites include Simena (Teimiussa), Aperlai Pier (Sıçak İskelesi), Aquarium Bay (Akvaryum Koyu), and Gökkaya Bay (Gökkaya Koyu).
+The northern shore of Kekova Island is an area rich with reminders of ancient civilizations that were submerged due to earthquakes.
+Visitors can see various remnants of these civilizations, such as stone stairs, house ruins, pier ruins, and even structures that are partially submerged in four to five meters of seawater.
+Simena, located on the opposite side of Kekova Island, also boasts various remnants of its deep past, including a road that runs along small islands.
+Overall, the Kekova region is a must-visit destination for anyone interested in experiencing the rich history and natural beauty of the area.
+Simena, an ancient Lycian city situated in Kekova Bay in south-west Turkey, is sometimes referred to as the sunken city of Simena.
+The city was originally a small fishing village and was later home to the Knights of Rhodes (formerly known as John’s Knights).
+The ancient city was divided into two parts: an island and a coastal area on the mainland.
+Today, Kaleköy, or "castle village", is located on the mainland and is home to fishing boats, structures, and ruins from various eras.
+This peaceful coexistence of modern and ancient structures is a fascinating sight to behold.
+Kaleköy village is dominated by a well-preserved castle that was built partially on ancient Lycian foundations.
+The castle is located at the top of the village and boasts the smallest amphitheatre in Lycia.
+At the eastern end of the village, visitors can find a necropolis with some impressive sarcophagi surrounded by old olive trees and overlooking the sea.
+In the harbor of Kaleciköy, visitors can spot another ancient sarcophagus that has emerged from the water.
+Across the bay, on the island, there are several half-submerged ruins of Simena, an old town dating back to the 2nd century AD that was affected by severe earthquakes.
+As a result, half of the town's houses are now underwater, including the steps leading down to them.
+Visitors can also see foundations and old ports below sea level, making for a fascinating sight.